MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ne-gnssdriver-gnss_event_type.md

 ### -field GNSS_Event_DriverRequest

 Reserved for future extension.

 The GNSS driver is requesting some out-of-band information from the HLOS.

 ### -field GNSS_Event_BreadcrumbAlertEvent

-Reserved for future extension: 0x0012-0x7FFF
+Reserved for future extension: 0x0012-0x7FFF.

 For each new event type, there will be a well-defined IOCTL describing the initiation process of this event by the adapter, and a well-defined event data structure describing the data/command associated with this event.

+### -field GNSS_Event_FixAvailable_2

+The fix data included in the event data in the [GNSS_FIXDATA_2](ns-gnssdriver-gnss_fixdata_2.md) structure.

 ### -field GNSS_Event_Custom

-Reserved for vendor-specific custom actions: 0x8000-0xFFFF
+Reserved for vendor-specific custom actions: 0x8000-0xFFFF.

 The GNSS driver raises this event as needed.
 The command and data are packaged in an opaque blob as part of the event data.
 The package is sent up to the adapter for marshaling to the GNSS helper component.